 Of course there are new and interesting data coming out of JWST.
 Just not the kind that would debunk the Big Bang theory.
 Most of this new data comes to the public in the form of scientific drafts, articles that have not yet been peer-reviewed and land in repositories like arXiv.

 Lerner's article uses some of the early JWST studies and tries to disprove the Big Bang theory.
 What is troubling is how it misinterprets the early JWST data to suggest that astronomers and cosmologists are concerned that the established theory is wrong.
-There are two points in Lerner's article that show this:
+There are two in Lerner's article showing this:

 The author of this draft, astronomer Leonardo Ferreira, clearly interprets the popular emo band Panic! of the 2000s with its title.
 It is a linguistic reference, not a cosmological judgment.